Marked boundary rigidity for surfaces of Anosov type: Introduction

 \begin{corollary} Let $\Sigma$ be a smooth compact connected oriented surface with boundary.
 Let $g_1, g_2$ be two metrics of Anosov type on $\Sigma$.
 If $g_1$ and $g_2$ satisfy $d_{g_1} \geq d_{g_2}$, then $\vol_{g_1}(\Sigma) \geq \vol_{g_2}(\Sigma)$ with equality if and only if there exists a smooth diffeomorphism $\phi \in \mathrm{Diff}_0(\Sigma,\partial \Sigma)$ such that $g_1 = \phi^*g_2$. \end{corollary}

 Here, $\vol_g(\Sigma)$ denotes the Riemannian volume of $\Sigma$.
 The previous corollary follows from \cite[Theorem 1.4 and Corollary 1.5]{Croke-Dairbekov-04} and Theorem \ref{theorem:main} above.
-It should be observed that surfaces of Anosov type \emph{do not} fit exactly into the SGM class of Croke-Dairbekov because the SGM class does not allow trapped geodesics.
-However, the proof of \cite[Theorem 1.4 and Corollary 1.5]{Croke-Dairbekov-04} goes through using that the trapped set of surfaces of Anosov type is of measure zero (with respect to the Liouville measure, see \S\ref{ssection:geometry} where this is further discussed).
+Although the statements of \cite[Theorem 1.4 and Corollary 1.5]{Croke-Dairbekov-04} do not formally allow trapped geodesics, their proofs go through as long as the trapped set has measure 0.
+In particular, it is applicable to the surfaces of Anosov type (see \S\ref{ssection:geometry} where this is further discussed).